A Healthy Avocado Smoothie Recipe – Enjoy A Healthy Summer!

 Today we are going to be trying our hand at a healthy avocado smoothie recipe.
 A smoothie works brilliantly as a milkshake alternative, and the best part is that you get to make and customise it – it’s good fun!

 You’ll need a food processor or blender for this, which I know many of you will have somewhere!
-If you don’t have one yet, feel free to have a look at my review on the NutriBullet 600 Series (the blender I use myself).
+If you don’t have one yet, feel free to have a look at my review on the NutriBullet Pro Series (an upgrade on the blender I use myself).